MethodsAndPractices/vsteam/docs/Add-VSTeamBuildDefinition.md

 PS C:\> Add-VSTeamBuildDefinition -ProjectName Demo -InFile build.json
 ```

-This command reads build.json and creates a new build defintion from it
+This command reads build.json and creates a new build definition from it
 on the demo team project.

 ## PARAMETERS